 Virtually all of the states’ surplus lines codes have been amended to incorporate many of the terms of the NRRA.
 While the NRRA recognized that the states may enter tax-sharing arrangements for surplus lines premium tax, the states have not agreed on a consistent tax-sharing arrangement or clearinghouse model.
 As a practical matter, tax-sharing for surplus lines would only impact a small number of transactions since it applies only to risks having multi-state exposures which comprise approximately 5% of all surplus lines transactions.

-With the dissolution of NIMA and the inability of the states to implement SLIMPACT, surplus lines premium taxes in 51 jurisdictions (49 states, the District of Columbia, and Puerto Rico) are now calculated based on the insured’s home state’s tax rate and retained 100% by the home state, regardless of where the risks are located.
-Four states (Florida, Hawaii, New Hampshire, and Vermont) recently passed laws to become part of this majority.
-With respect to affiliated group insurance policies, the NRRA indicates that the home state for the group is the home state of the member of the affiliated group that has the largest percentage of premium attributed to it under such insurance contract.
-However, the NRRA does not address unaffiliated groups, and states remain split as to whether surplus lines premium tax may be remitted to the home state of the master policyholder or, alternatively, must be apportioned to the home states of each member of the group.
+Since there was no national tax-sharing arrangement adopted, surplus lines premium taxes in 51 jurisdictions (49 states, the District of Columbia, and Puerto Rico) are calculated based on the insured’s home state’s tax rate and retained 100% by the home state, regardless of where the risks are located.
+With respect to affiliated group insurance policies, the NRRA indicates that the home state for the group and for taxation purposes is the home state of the member of the affiliated group that has the largest percentage of premium attributed to it under such insurance contract.
+However, as indicated above, the NRRA does not address unaffiliated groups, and states remain split as to whether surplus lines premium tax may be remitted to the home state of the master policyholder or, alternatively, must be apportioned to the home states of each member of the group.

 1 Under the NRRA, an exempt commercial purchaser is any person purchasing commercial insurance that, at the time of placement, meets the following requirements: (A) The person employs or retains a qualified risk manager (as defined in the NRRA) to negotiate insurance coverage; (B) The person has paid aggregate nationwide commercial property and casualty insurance premiums in excess of $100,000 in the immediately preceding twelve months; and (C) The person meets at least one of the five following criteria: (I) the person possesses a net worth in excess of $23,781,160, (II) the person generates annual revenues in excess of $59,452,900, (III) the person employs more than five hundred full-time or full-time equivalent employees per individual insured or is a member of an affiliated group employing more than 1,000 employees in the aggregate, (IV) the person is a not-for-profit organization or public entity generating annual budgeted expenditures of at least $35,671,740 or (V) the person is a municipality with a population in excess of fifty thousand persons.
 Currently, there are 20 U.S. jurisdictions which exempt non-admitted insurers from surplus lines regulation insurance procured by “industrial insureds” and an additional 12 states where an “industrial insured” exemption is recognized with respect to captive insurers or workers’ compensation insurance only.
 A complete list of these states and the relevant exemptions can be found in Appendix C.